 Our Wildcats coaching takes in boys and girls from age 5 and we have members playing league hockey in their 70s

 Our all-weather pitch is our own so we look after it!
 Wallingford Sports Park, our home, provides us with our own club hut, club room with bar, our own club changing rooms and many opportunities to play other sports such as tennis, squash and even petanque

 We offer all of this for some of the cheapest club membership and match fees in southern England, offering discounted membership fees for new members and service personnel

 Whether you're a current player looking for a new club or looking to return to hockey after a while we have something to offer you.
 We are also offering half price membership for all new senior members.

 Keep an eye on the calendar below for details of social events and training and please do get in touch with one of our Club Captains for more information.

-A YOUTHFUL Wallingford ladies 1/2s side delivered a promising performance but suffered a 3-1 defeat against Oxford Hawks C in the Oxfordshire Summer League.
+WALLINGFORD'S ladies 1/2s delivered a five-star performance when beating Oxford A in the Oxfordshire Summer League.

 Annabelle Neal, Hannah Satchwell, Sarah Edwards (pictured), Connie Potts and Phil Morris scored in a well-deserved 5-1 win on Tuesday.
 Wallingford opened the scoring early on when Neal slotted home after Morris had been denied.
 Oxford equalised, but Satchwell netted from a Potts cross to restore our lead at the break.

 Wallingford dominated the second half and made it 3-1 when Edwards finished off a short corner.
 Potts then drove into the D and fired home the fourth on her reverse stick.
 And Morris made it 5-1 in brilliant fashion, superbly under cutting the ball high into the net.